cwindham/tableau-public/README.md

-A map I made in Tableau of Los Angeles parking tickets for Summer 2015:
+A map I made in Tableau of Los Angeles parking tickets for the time period Summer 2015:

 https://public.tableau.com/profile/charlie4876#!/vizhome/LAParkingCitations2014/NumTickets